National Treasures – The Complete Singles: Live

 On 17 December 2011, the group performed 'A Night of National Treasures' at O_{2} Arena in London to celebrate the bands 25 years to date, and enter into a period of hiatus where the eleventh album was written.
 The band performed all the 38 singles in one show, with around 20.000 people attending the show.
 It featured guests, like Nina Persson from the Cardigans who sings with the band on the single Your Love Alone Is Not Enough and Gruff Rhys from Super Furry Animals who sang with the band that night on the track Let Robeson Sing.
 The Guardian reviewed the show, giving it a score of five out of five, and stated that: "the Manics can sell out an arena gig at which they perform all 38 of their singles (as compiled on the recent album National Treasures) proves they were right about one thing all along: they really are a stadium band."

-A DVD featuring the music videos to the tracks featured on the album is available in the deluxe edition.
-It also contains extra bonus content including alternate videos for You Love Us and Autumnsong and the video for "Jackie Collins Existential Question Time".